neel1996/gitconvex/LIBGIT_NOTES.md

 - [wget](https://www.gnu.org/software/wget/)
 - [gcc](https://gcc.gnu.org/)

 Make sure you have required rights for running the following commands.
-If any of these fail due to access errors, then try with `sudo`
+If any of these fail due to access errors then try with `sudo`

 ```shell